ranjithprabhuk/react-starter/README.md

 This starter kit is designed to get you up and running with a bunch of awesome new front-end technologies, all on top of a configurable, feature-rich webpack build system that's already setup to provide hot reloading, CSS preprocessing with Sass, unit testing, code coverage reports, bundle splitting, and more.

-The primary goal of this project is to remain as **unopinionated** as possible.
-Its purpose is not to dictate your project structure or to demonstrate a complete sample application, but to provide a set of tools intended to make front-end development robust, easy, and, most importantly, fun.
-Check out the full feature list below!

 ## DEMO

 * [Click Here to see the sample react app](https://ranjithprabhuk.github.io/react-starter/dist/)